lbechberger/ReinforcementLearning_SS23/labs/1_AI_gym_intro/description.md

 Take a look at the file `code_stub.py` to have a starting point for the following tasks:

 ### Task 1:
+- Write a helper function `def play_episode(env, policy=None)` to play an entire episode in the environment `env`, using the given `policy` (if `policy` is `None`, use a random policy -- in that case, `rand_int` is your friend).
-- Run episodes using a random policy until the agent reaches the goal (reward > 0).
+- Run episodes using a random policy until the agent reaches the goal (total reward for that episode > 0).
 - Print how many runs it took to create a successful episode.
 - Remember the states and actions that were taken in this episode.
 How many actions did it take to reach the goal?
-- Given these results, write an algorithm that generates a policy that reaches the goal faster.
+- Given these results, write an algorithm that generates a minimal policy, which reaches the goal faster.
-- Run one episode using this new policy and compare the results.
+- Run one episode using this new policy and compare the results: was it successful? how many steps did it take?

 ### Task 2:
 - Increase the map size using the 8x8 env: